 Zvjezdani Vrt exists twice: in the physical world and in the digital.
 In Mijakovići, on the land around the residency, plants grow in soil.
 Online, at zvjezdanestaze.ba/garden, each plant has its record, its code, its message.

-Your contribution keeps the residency running: maintenance, production, artist support.
-Part of all funds returns to the village through samodoprinos, an old principle of collective contribution.
-The village assembly decides how it is used.
+Your contribution supports the residency (maintenance, production, artist support), while part of all funds returns to the village as samodoprinos, a Yugoslav-era principle of collective contribution.
+The village assembly (zbor mjesne zajednice) decides how it is used.

 You choose a plant, we plant it in your name.
-Your name stays in the garden, on a wooden plaque and in the digital archive.
-The plaque lasts ten years or more.
+Your name stays in the garden, on a wooden plaque that lasts at least ten years, and in the digital archive.
 If a plant does not survive, we replant it.

-In Bosnia, houseleek sits by every doorstep and balcony.
+In Bosnia, houseleek sits by every doorstep, on every balcony.
 It is believed to protect the home.
 The name means "house-guardian."
-This is a monthly membership.
-After three months, you receive a surprise package from the garden.
+A monthly membership; after three months, you receive a surprise package from the garden.

-Lavender, mint, yarrow, lemon balm, sage.
+Lavender, mint, St. John's wort, mountain tea, hibiscus, valerian, lemon balm.
 Plants that heal, smell, attract bees.
 One-time contribution.

-Cherry, plum, walnut, pear.
+Pine, spruce, fir, walnut, linden, maple, oak.
 Plants that outlive us.
 A tree planted today will still stand when we are gone.
 One-time contribution.

 In the garden, each group of plants carries its own wooden plaque.
 Names are imprinted in our notation, which combines Latin, Cyrillic, and Glagolitic scripts.